Ford Taurus Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a Ford Taurus are $1,364 annually for full coverage.
-Comprehensive insurance costs on average $280, collision costs $470, and liability costs $456.
-Liability-only insurance costs as little as $508 a year, with high-risk driver insurance costing $2,950 or more.
-Teenage drivers pay the highest rates at $5,164 a year or more.
+U.S. average auto insurance rates for a Ford Taurus are $1,364 annually with full coverage.
+Comprehensive insurance costs an estimated $280 a year, collision costs $470, and liability coverage is estimated at $456.
+Liability-only insurance costs approximately $508 a year, with high-risk driver insurance costing $2,950 or more.
+Teens pay the highest rates at $5,164 a year or more.

 Average premium for full coverage: $1,364

-Prices are based on $500 policy deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all states and for different Taurus trim levels.
+Full coverage includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
+Estimates are averaged for all U.S. states and Taurus trim levels.

 Price Range from Low to High

-Using a 40-year-old driver as an example, Ford Taurus insurance prices go from as cheap as $508 for your basic liability-only policy to a much higher rate of $2,950 for high-risk insurance.
+For the normal driver, Ford Taurus insurance prices go from as cheap as $508 for just liability insurance to a high of $2,950 for a driver who requires high-risk insurance.

 Geographic Price Range